 6. It’s a great place to surf

-7. Some of the best safaris in the world
+7. Some of the best safaris outside of Africa

 I LOVE going on safari and Sri Lanka has an abundance of national parks teeming with animals and it’s one of the best places in the world to see elephants and leopards in the wild.
-We visited Yala National Park on the south coast and within minutes of entering the park we’d spotted a leopard.
-I’ve seen leopards in Africa before, but this was the closest I’ve ever been to one.
+We visited Yala National Park on the south coast and within minutes of entering the park, we’d spotted a leopard.

 We only saw a couple of elephants in Yala, but we did see two very rare and very cute sloth bears – you know, like Baloo from the Jungle Book!
 And one thing I really loved about Yala, was the stunning beach at the edge of the park!